 On average, about 40% of the products launched by organisations are failing to meet their intended objectives.
-Some quotes put this higher – up to 80 or even 95% – but 40% is what empirical evidence indicates and, even if this is an underestimate, that just makes product failure an even bigger issue for organisations.
+Some quotes put this higher – up to 80 or even 95% – but 40% is what empirical evidence indicates and, even if this is an underestimate, that just makes these 5 mistakes in product development an even bigger issue for organisations.

 Now hold on a minute you might say, isn’t product failure just the inevitable cost of product innovation?
 To that, I say unequivocally NO!
 Developing and launching a product only to have it fail is the complete antithesis of the “Fail Fast” innovation motto.
 You have just invested 1000s of work hours and millions of dollars in developing & launching this product.
 In no way, shape or form is that fast.

 A high volume of failing ideas on the other hand (i.e., ideas killed before they are developed or launched) should instead be thought of as the signpost of strong product innovation.
 Conversely, however, we are not failing enough ideas.

 Even if we took the oft-quoted “95% of products fail” (most commonly attributed to Clayton Christensen) to mean “95% of ideas fail”, we would still be taking far too many ideas through to production & launch.
 Estimates indicate it takes about 3000 raw ideas to make one commercially successful product and in some industries much more.
 Most companies are in reality reviewing and failing several orders of magnitude less ideas than this.

 So, the punchline is, we are not failing enough ideas and we are launching too many failing products.
 Something is occurring in the broad spectrum of product development between thought and launch which means we keep making the same mistakes.
 Below is an attempt to categorise the 5 most common and lethal mistakes seen in product failures with the benefit of hindsight (and maybe a sprinkling of common sense).

 Failure Point #1 – A lack of customer benefit